khuevu/khuevu.github.com/src/posts/2012/08/helloworld.md

 I am a software engineer.
 My concerns nowadays mostly revolve around technical bits.
 So you can expect this blog to be mostly technical.
 But sometimes, it will be about other things as well.

-P/S: About the blog name, I am just trying to be funny
+P/S: I am still changing the theme, so it will look nicer, bare with me.